 The Lower School religion program is rooted in scripture and tradition.
 It provides excellent connections with the Saints, Catholic feasts, and devotions.
 Within the school community the students, parents, teachers, staff, and administrators experience together what it means to live a life of prayer, community, personal responsibility, and freedom.

 Acquiring languages other than English and having a basic understanding of other cultures are important skills in today’s world.
-Meeting once a week, students in Kindergarten through grade 3 receive exposure in both the Spanish and Mandarin languages.
-Students in grades 4 and 5 elect to take a full year of either Spanish or a full year of Mandarin prior to entering Middle School.
-This experiential program exposes the students to the Spanish and Mandarin languages and to the geography and cultures of the countries in which those languages are spoken today.
+Meeting once a week, students in Kindergarten through grade 3 receive exposure in the Spanish language.
+Students in grades 4 and 5 take a full year of Spanish prior to entering Middle School.
+This experiential program exposes the students to the Spanish language and to the geography and cultures of the countries in which Spanish is spoken today.

 Teachers and students in the Lower School are equipped with state of the art classrooms and computers for whole or small-group instruction.
 Students attend a weekly computer class where they receive instruction designed to enhance their use of technology in their daily lives.
 Grade 5 students are equipped of their own personal Macbook Air to enhance classroom instruction.